-Lease agreements - public housing
+Lease agreements in public housing

 A lease agreement is a legal document that sets out your rights and responsibilities, as well as those of Housing SA.
 These responsibilities are the conditions you agree to at the start of your tenancy.
-Lease agreements for public housing are also known as Conditions of Tenancy.
+Lease agreements for public housing are also known as conditions of tenancy.

 The tenant is the person who signs the lease agreement.
 Public housing lease agreements can only be signed by one person.
 It is the tenant's responsibility to ensure that everyone who lives at or visits the property abides by the conditions of the lease agreement.

 There are three main types of lease agreements in public housing: